 Many states have established waste tire management funds to address issues related to discarded tires.
 Examples include tire disposal, remediation of illegally dumped tires, recycling, and consumer education.
-Tire Rack collects these state fees when selling tires to consumers in states in Colorado, Georgia, Indiana, Louisiana, and Nevada.
+Tire Rack collects these state fees when selling tires to consumers in the states of Colorado, Delaware, Georgia, Indiana, Louisiana, Nevada, and Washington.

 These states use slightly different names for these funds and the amount per tire varies from $.25/per tire in Indiana to $2/per tire in Louisiana.
 The state fee the Tire Rack collects is tied to the retail sale of new tires and is passed directly to the state.

 Many consumers are not aware that there are both state waste tire management fees and the dealers' tire disposal fees.